Arbus, Sardinia: Languages

 While the most widespread and common language spoken in Arbus is Italian, Campidanese is also spoken, especially by the elderly, who still at times use the Sardinian language in order to communicate on a daily basis, especially in a domestic context.
 Due to the increasingly high touristic importance of the town as well as of the whole Sardinian region, also English is widely spoken in touristic facilities and also, most importantly, among teenagers since its learning was made compulsory in the early 2000s since Primary School.

 According to the figures and data provided by the Italian National Institute of Statistics (ISTAT) in 2017 (but relating to 2015), 45.8% of Sardinians could speak English and, more specifically, while only 6.4% of them stated to have achieved a native-like or in any case high proficiency, 38.9% of them declared to have a sufficient knowledge of the language.

+Immigration

+As of 2025, immigrants make up 1.5% of the total population.
+The 5 largest foreign countries of birth are Romania, France, the Czech Republic, Argentina, and Brazil.